RL Training Guide — G1 Locomotion from Scratch¶

 ls logs/rsl_rl/unitree_g1_29dof_velocity/2026-03-06_14-30-46/exported/

-# Deploy in unitree_sim_isaaclab with DDS keyboard control
+# Validate in unitree_sim_isaaclab with DDS keyboard control

 cd ~/GIT/unitree_sim_isaaclab